Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation, and Education

 - Discovering talents and encouraging them.

-- Tackle all the real problems of industry or government rather than out focusing less important or individualized problems.
+- Tackle all the real problems of industry or government rather than focusing on less important or individualized problems.

 - Encouraging research and development in information assurance and be a competent and trustworthy center specialized in information assurance.

-- Offering Master Degree and Diploma in information assurance by twining with other leading institutes and universities around the world.
+- Offering Master Degree and Diploma in information assurance in collaboration with other leading institutes and universities around the world.